greeshmasunil10/winter-ly-back-end/README.md

 # :snowflake: [Winterly](http://winter-ly.com/) :snowflake: Backend

 ## What is Winterly:grey_question:
 * An ecommerce platform to sell online.
-The backend is implemented using RESTful API : nodejs and expressjs with MongoDB database.
+The backend is implemented using REST API : Node and Express with MongoDB database.
 A payment gateway, Braintree, is used for Credit card and Paypal payment processing.
-User passwords are securely stored and validated using SHA-1 one way encryption.
+Uses SHA-1 one way encryption to securely store and validate user credetnials.

 ## Screenshots
 ![Sign in](https://github.com/greeshmasunil10/winter-ly-front-end/blob/master/images/Sign%20in.png)